guestdaniel/guestdaniel.github.io-src/content/pages/research.md

 **PI:** Peter Assmann

 As an undergraduate research assistant, my primary role was working on a project investigating perception of indexical properties in children's speech.
-Using stimuli from the North Texas Vowel Database modified by the [STRAIGHT vocoder][3], I examined how listeners utilize fundamental frequency and formant frequencies when perceiving age and gender in children's speech.
+Using stimuli from the [North Texas Vowel Database](https://personal.utdallas.edu/~assmann/KIDVOW1/North_Texas_vowel_database.html) modified by the [STRAIGHT vocoder][3], I examined how listeners utilize fundamental frequency and formant frequencies when perceiving age and gender in children's speech.
 In particular, I focused on conditions of reduced spectrotemporal resolution (through the use of tone vocoders) and on differences between normal-hearing and cochlear-implant listeners.
-This research culminated in an honors thesis entitled "Perception of voice gender in children's speech".
 :  [Poster presented at ASA Spring 2017][9]
    [Poster presented at UTD Undergraduate Poster Contest 2017][8]
    [Poster presented at ASA Spring 2016][2]